momikey/themis/README.md

 **Themis** is a decentralized, federated discussion network based on the [ActivityPub](https://www.w3.org/TR/activitypub/) standard.

-Note: Right now, this project is in its design stages.
+Note: Right now, this project is in a very, very early alpha stage.
+Not every feature is implemented, and almost everything is still broken.
 Watch this space for more information.

 ## Goal